jmdaly/CO60/README.md

 * Support for per-switch LED backlighting.

+* Fits in standard 60% keyboard cases.

 ## Supported Layouts

 The CO60 supports the [the following layouts](http://www.keyboard-layout-editor.com/#/gists/b488496b3a71c8192113c07e298be340).

 ## Motivation

 There are a number of 60% keyboard PCBs available today, so it is important to be clear about the reasons for developing another.
-This PCB is the only one, to the best of the designer's knowledge, to satisfy ALL of the following criteria:
+This PCB is the only 60% keyboard PCB, to the best of the designer's knowledge, to satisfy ALL of the following criteria:

 * Support for MX switches oriented such that the LEDs are South facing, for compatibility with Cherry profile keycaps.